harishbalakrishnan3/Visual-Categorization/Sphinx/models/index.rst

 =====================

 The following categorization models are implemented using python.
-Click on the respective links to view the documentation.
+Click on the respective links below to view the documentation.

 .. toctree::
    :maxdepth: 1